hivemq/mqtt-cli/docs/shell/connect.md

 Enter value for --password (The password for the client UTF-8 String.):
 ```

-Connect a client with default settings and use it to publish:
+> Connect a client with default settings and use it to publish

 ```
 hivemq-cli> con -i myClient
 myClient@localhost> pub -t test -m "Hello World"
 ```

-Connect a client with a will message:
+> Connect a client with a will message

 ```
 hivemq-cli> con -wt willtopic -wq 2 -wm "Client disconnected ungracefully"
 ```

-Connect a client with SSL using client side and server side authentication with a password encrypted private key:
+> Connect a client with SSL using client side and server side authentication with a password encrypted private key

 ```
 hivemq-cli> con --cafile pathToServerCertificate.pem --tls-version TLSv.1.3